 Cyber Island was constructed in 2006 as part of the "National Digital Archives Program" (NDAP), aiming at collecting images of Taiwan's landscape, ecosystem, culture, and folk customs.
 Hopefully, through this platform and images, the public will be able to preserve and share stories from the past and in present time.

-The photos from the Amorgos Oil Spill were among the first collection that underwent scanning in the “Digitization Project of Wildlife Images.”
-It would not be possible without the funding from CTBC and ASCDC’s expertise/technical support in digital archiving.
+The photos from the Amorgos Oil Spill were among the first collection that underwent scanning in the "Digitization of Images of Taiwanese ecosystems."
+It would not be possible without the funding from CTBC and ASCDC's expertise/technical support in digital archiving.
 Upon the consent of Chin-yuan Ke, the photo images have been granted CC authorization (attribution, noncommercial, no derivatives) and are allowed to be exhibited online.

 January 14, 2001, a Greek bulk cargo ship, the M.V.
 Amorgos, ran aground on submerged reefs nearby Longkeng Ecological Protection Area, Kenting.
 Its fuel oil and iron sand leaked out and contaminated the ecology, corals and marine life inhabiting the pristine coastline.
 Chin-yuan Ke, working in journalism at that time, came to the scene and recorded the as-yet worst maritime catastrophe in Taiwan since 1977.
 After that, he has been coming back every year to dive and take underwater photos in the Longkeng oil spill site.